-In this presentation, our specialists will discuss:
+In this presentation, our specialists discussed:

 - Why children and teens should get vaccinated